flimflam-austin/hugo-cms-test/content/quick_reads/20180517-18-05-14-free-range-parenting/index.md

       Flip Here For More
     _key: card-1-4609e45e-4acf-4ce9-b75a-34ed264fdd9d
   - order: 1
+    useCheckmark: false
     body: >-
-      Those who practice “**free-range parenting**” allow their kids to do things like, go to the park, walk to school, or take public transportation, **alone or with other children, but without any adult supervision.**
+      Those who practice “**free-range parenting**” allow their kids to do things like, go to the park, walk to school, or take public transportation,**alone or with other children, but without any adult supervision.**